ARMmbed/mbed-os-example-bootloader/README.md

 This example shows how to create a bootloader.

-To read more about the bootloader, please visit [bootloader tutorial](https://os.mbed.com/docs/latest/tutorials/bootloader.html).
+To read more about the bootloader, please visit the [bootloader tutorial](https://os.mbed.com/docs/latest/tutorials/bootloader.html).

 ## Required hardware

-* A supported target - [u-blox EVK-ODIN-W2](https://developer.mbed.org/platforms/ublox-EVK-ODIN-W2/), [Nucleo F429ZI](https://developer.mbed.org/platforms/ST-Nucleo-F429ZI/) or [K64F](https://developer.mbed.org/platforms/FRDM-K64F/).
+* A supported target - [u-blox EVK-ODIN-W2](https://os.mbed.com/platforms/ublox-EVK-ODIN-W2/), [Nucleo F429ZI](https://os.mbed.com/platforms/ST-Nucleo-F429ZI/) or [K64F](https://os.mbed.com/platforms/FRDM-K64F/).
 * SD card.
 * If your supported target does not have an SD card port, you need a shield or breakout board with an SD card port that uses SPI pins.